pepijndevos/pepijndevos.github.com/_posts/2021-04-10-simserver-tight-integration-with-decoupled-simulators.markdown

 ---
 layout: post
-title: Tight Integration with Decoupled Simulators
+title: "SimServer: Tight Integration with Decoupled Simulators"
 image: /images/simserver/ringing.png
 categories:
--mosaic
+- mosaic
--spice
+- spice
 ---

 I am working on Mosaic, a modern, open source schematic entry and simulation program for IC design.
 With a strong focus on simulation, I want to offer deep integration with the simulator, but also be able to run it on a beefy server and shield my program from simulator crashes.
 To this end, I have developed an RPC abstraction for interfacing with simulators remotely.